Prescribing $Q$-curvature on even-dimensional manifolds with conical singularities: Preliminary facts

 where $g^{ij}$ is the inverse of $g_{ij}.$ Using \eqref{a.m1} we can write

 where $\vartheta_j$ is a smooth function.
 Based on \eqref{a.m3}, it is easy to see that in the final expression of $(-\Delta)_g^m$ the leading differential order is

-where $i_a,j_b\in\{1,\cdots,2m\},~\forall a,b\in\{1,\cdots,m\}.$ While the left terms are order at $2m-1$ and the coefficients are smooth due to the exponential map is differentiable with arbitrary order.
+where $i_a,j_b\in\{1,\cdots,2m\},~\forall a,b\in\{1,\cdots,m\}.$ While the remaining terms are order at most $2m-1$ and the coefficients are smooth due to the exponential map is differentiable with arbitrary order.
 Consider the leading term, using \eqref{a.m1}, we see that

 Therefore we can write

 As a consequence, we can write

 with $\mathcal{D}^{2m}$ satisfies the property stated in the lemma.
 Then we finish the proof. \end{proof}